mkiernan/FlexHPC/README.md

 </a>
 <br>
 <i>
-* Ensure your NFS server is deployed first as per step 2a.
+* Ensure your NFS server is deployed first as per the step above.
 * The scale set install scripts will mount the home directory and other shares from the NFS server automatically.
 * The NFS server is currently assumed to be 10.0.0.4.
 * The scale set instances will record their hostnames & IP addresses into the /clustermap mount on the NFS server.